by-jp/www.byjp.me/content/notes/twitter/7477585263/index.md

 - from-twitter
 - jp
 ---
-It is officially weird but wonderfully effective to call someone based on a Twitter recommendation: "hi, it's{{< friend "jp" >}}?"
+It is officially weird but wonderfully effective to call someone based on a Twitter recommendation: "hi, it's {{< friend "jp" >}}?"